jdereg/json-io/user-guide.md

 ### Untyped Usage
 **json-io** provides the choice to use the generic "Map of Maps" representation of an object, akin to a Javascript associative array.
-When reading from a JSON String or`InputStream`of JSON, the`JsonReader`can be constructed like this:
+When reading from a JSON String or`InputStream`of JSON, use `JsonIo:`

     String json = // some JSON obtained from wherever ReadOptions readOptions = new ReadOptions().returnon();
     JsonValue value = JsonIo.toJsonValues(json, readOptions);

-See the `ReadOptions` below for al the feature control options.
+See the `ReadOptions` below for the feature control options.
 In the example above, rather than return the objects converted into Java classes, you are being returned the raw`JsonValues`being parsed.
 It is a graph that consists of all`JsonValue`instances.
 In addition to`JsonValue,`there is`JsonObject,`which represents `{...}`, `JsonArray`, which represents `[...]`, and `JsonPrimitive`, which represents `long, double, String, boolean (true/false),`and`null.`